tycho-kirchner/fastcompmgr/README.md

 I used to use good old xcompmgr for long, because compton always felt a bit laggy when moving/resizing windows or kinetic-scrolling a webpage.
-Having tested the latest picom-10.2, it seems, things got even worse.
+Having tested the latest picom-10.2, it seems, things got even worse (see benchmark below).
 However, xcompmgr does not draw shadows on argb windows (e.g. some terminals) and has several other glitches.
 That's why I traveled back into 2011, where this feature was just added, cherry picked some later compton commits to get rid of spurious segfaults and memleaks and made that version even